 - Cookies will stay fresh covered at room temperature for 1 week.

 - Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3-4 days.
 Baked cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.
 Unbaked cookie dough balls (without sanding sugar coating) will freeze well for up to 3 months.
 Let sit at room temperature for 30 minutes, pre-heat the oven, then roll in sanding sugar.
 Bake as directed.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Almond Extract: Almond extract adds a wonderful flavor to the cookies.
 You can leave it out.
 No need to replace with anything.

 - Sanding Sugar: I find sanding sugar sprinkles at my regular grocery store.
 You can usually find them in the baking aisle.
 I like Wilton brand.
 If you’re shopping for sanding sugar online, I like (affiliate links) the sugars from this holiday set, these multicolor, these green, and these red.
 I’ve also used this gold pearlized sugar.